php-dev-br/laravel-doc-pt-br/responses.md

 #### Strings & Arrays

 All routes and controllers should return a response to be sent back to the user's browser.
 Laravel provides several different ways to return responses.
-The most basic response is returning a string from a route or controller.
+The most basic response is simply returning a string from a route or controller.
 The framework will automatically convert the string into a full HTTP response:

     Route::get('/', function () {
         return 'Hello World';